Bylaws

 Section 1 – Responsibilities of the Board

 The board will be composed of the Chapter officers, the AAWCC regional coordinator (nonvoting), the at-large member(s) (nonvoting), and the ex-officio member(s) (nonvoting).
 The board will meet a minimum of three times each year, and will manage the affairs, control the funds of the Chapter, set dues, and appoint individuals to serve in advisory roles, as needed.
 The president will make an annual report to the membership of the board’s activities.
 A quorum of the board will be seven officers.
-All meetings will be held after adequate notice to all members of the board; meetings may be held by conference call.
+All meetings will be held after adequate notice to all members of the board; meetings may be held by conference call, zoom, or in person.

 The board will be responsible for coordination and support of: